MarcusDunn/seng-468-assignment-1/README.md

 1. What is Docker and how does it differ from a virtual machine?
 [1]
    - It shares the OS with the host machine.
+Virtual machines run their own OS.
 2. How does Docker ensure that containers are isolated from each other and the host system?
 [2]
     - It uses networks and namespaces to isolate the containers from each other and the host system.